chrisbrownie/flamingkeys.com/_posts/2011-11-03-telstra-4g-usb-a-week-in-review.md

 redirect_from:
   - /2011/11/telstra-4g-usb-a-week-in-review/
 ---
-<aside class="aside-info">This is a repost of my [original post on AuTechHeads](http://www.autechheads.com/blogs/entryid/428/telstra-4g-usb-a-week-in-review)</aside>
+<div class="alert alert-info" role="alert">This is a repost of my [original post on AuTechHeads](http://www.autechheads.com/blogs/entryid/428/telstra-4g-usb-a-week-in-review)</div>

 4G.
 It's like 3G..but plus one, right?
 Well actually, closer to "times ten" but we'll get to that.
 Telstra have, to somewhat less fanfare than I'd expected, released their new 4G (Long Term Evolution, or LTE) network to anyone lucky enough to live in or around a capital CBD, capital airport or "selected regional" areas.